 - show us that family healing is possible even when faced with mental illness.

-- takes you into the world of hard living, swap meets, twenty-four casinos, and show girls.
+- takes you into the world of the hard living, swap meets twenty-four casinos and showgirls.
 The Las Vegas Life.

 I love that H.G.
 McKinnis has used a story to in a way, spread awareness of mental illness.
 It’s something that so many families live with, and often isn’t spoken about due to the stigma surrounding it.
-My (almost) eleven year old son is autistic, but he suffers from mental illness as well.
+My (almost) eleven-year-old son is autistic, but he suffers from mental illness as well.
 He has Bipolar Disorder, OCD, and even at this tender age, he hoards.
 He can’t part with anything.
 Broken flip-flops, clothes that are too small, toy cars with no wheels.
-He used to even save odd-shaped cereals, but thankfully has moved passed that.
+He used to even save odd-shaped cereals but thankfully has moved past that.

 Some people say, “Just go into his room and throw it all away.”
 It’s not that easy.
 To do so causes him great mental stress.
 HE needs to be ready for the cleaning and purging.
 It’s actually ready to happen soon, as we’ve been prepping him for a couple of months.